 The Government will evaluate options for award purposes by adding the total cost for all options to the total cost for the basic requirement.
-Evaluation of options will not obligate the c.
-Evaluation Panel

-Government to exercise the options during contract or grant performance.
+Evaluation of options will not obligate the Government to exercise the options during contract or grant performance.
 The Government reserves the right to exercise options at time of award.